15smugglers/Master-Thesis-/README.md

 Adjusted their code to extract the Elo scores to model ranks for Elo model

 ## Model Comparision
 Code to compute sum of lambda and beta to calculate the rankgs for the Plackett-Luce model.
 Please note: the Plot.WAIC file not only plots the WAIC values but also calculates them.
+Folder also contains code to calculate and evaluate the posterior predictive distribution for the Plackett-Luce model and the Partial order model

+## Data
+Please note that we have not uploaded the RData files (5gb in total).